autokey/autokey/new_features.rst

 Start “autokey-shell”.
 Currently, only functions from “system” and “highlevel” modules are exported to the shell.

-In the shell you can use functions provided by AutoKey-Py3:
+In the shell you can use functions provided by AutoKey:

 .. code:: python